Superconducting gap ratio from strange metal phase in the absence of quasiparticles: Introduction

-Recently, it was found that the SYK model could be a powerful method to study superconductivity.
+Recently, it was found that the SYK model could be a powerful method to study strong coupling superconductivity.
 Actually, the conventional superconductors can be described by the BCS theory.
 However, the BCS theory is not capable of explaining the high temperature superconductor.
-There are some progresses on high-temperature superconductivity within the framework of SYK dots \cite{Patel:2017mjv,Patel:2018rjp,Garcia-Garcia:2018ruf,CEA}.
+The theories of high-temperature superconductivity extend the canonical BCS theory to strong electron-phonon coupling.
+There are some progresses on high-temperature superconductivity within the framework of SYK dots \cite{Patel:2017mjv,Patel:2018rjp,Garcia-Garcia:2018ruf,Chew:2017xuo}.
 The single particle phase has been investigated \cite{Patel:2018zpy}.
-There is a finite-temperature crossover to an incoherent metallic (IM) and non-fermi liquid (NFL) in some lattice model \cite{Patel:2017mjv,Chowdhury:2018sho}.
-The SYK model realizes a gapless non-fermi liquid, and it violate the ratio between the zero temperature gap and the critical temperature which predicted by BCS mean-field theory \cite{Patel:2018rjp}.
+There is a finite-temperature crossover to an incoherent metal (IM) and the marginal-Fermi liquid (MFL) \cite{Patel:2017mjv} or crossover to MFL and non-Fermi liquid (NFL) \cite{Chowdhury:2018sho} in some lattice models.
+The SYK model realizes a gapless non-fermi liquid, and it violates the ratio between the zero temperature gap and the critical temperature which predicted by BCS mean-field theory \cite{Patel:2018rjp}.

+The q-body ($q$ is even) SYK hamiltonian is $H = (\mi)^{ q\over 2 } \sum_{1\leq i_1 < i_2 < \cdots < i_q \leq N } j_{i_1 i_2\cdots i_q} \psi_{i_1} \psi_{i_2} \cdots \psi_{i_q}$, where $J_{i_1,...,i_q}$ are Gaussian random variables.
+In the case $q>2$, this model describes a non-Fermi liquid without quasiparticles \cite{K,Maldacena:2016hyu}.
+Although the SYK model describes a non-Fermi liquid state, it actually has marginally relevant paring instability just like the ordinary Fermi liquid state in some previous works \cite{Bi:2017yvx,Luo:2017bno}.
+In the case $q=2$, the random mass-like Hamiltonian can be diagonalized.
+The case of two-body interactions is trivial since free fermion terms dominate at low energies \cite{Eberlein:2017wah}.